 The proposed rules are “in addition to federal requirements” to protect public health and the environment.
 DEQ has statewide opacity limits for new and existing sources, including fugitive emission sources.
 There is no equivalent opacity standard for all businesses in EPA regulations.
 Some New Source Performance Standard (NSPS) have opacity and particulate matter limits for the specific industry being regulated but nothing that applies across the board.

 DEQ identified two NSPS that have opacity limits for fugitive emissions.
-The New Source Performance Standard (NSPS) for Metallic Mineral Processing Plants (Subpart LL) requires fugitive emissions to meet 10% opacity using Method 9 for compliance.
-Subpart OOO, Standards of Performance for Nonmetallic Mineral Processing Plants, contains a limit of 7% opacity and allows an affected facility to rely on water carryover from upstream water sprays to control fugitive emissions.
+The New Source Performance Standard (NSPS) for Metallic Mineral Processing Plants (Subpart LL) requires fugitive emissions to meet 10 percent opacity using Method 9 for compliance.
+Subpart OOO, Standards of Performance for Nonmetallic Mineral Processing Plants, contains a limit of 7 percent opacity and allows an affected facility to rely on water carryover from upstream water sprays to control fugitive emissions.
 EPA Method 9 is used when determining compliance with the fugitive emissions standard.
 Even though the proposed rule changes for fugitive emission sources are different than the two applicable federal requirements, they are just as, if not more stringent than the two NSPS standards because DEQ is requiring any fugitive emissions that leave the property to be abated.

 The proposed changes to the current statewide visible emission standards that apply to non-fugitive sources will put DEQ’s standards on the same basis as EPA’s visible emissions standards.
 DEQ proposes changing the standards from an aggregate period to a six-minute average in order to use EPA Method 9 for determining compliance.
 The proposed change to add a significant figure to the particulate matter standard (0.1 gr/dscf to 0.10 gr/dscf) will also align DEQ rules with applicable federal requirements and policies.